The University of Canterbury offers a variety of accommodation options to suit your individual lifestyle and budget.

 Halls of Residence (self-catered)

-The UC Accommodation Student Village offers self-catered apartment-style living in a safe and supportive student environment.
+The UC Accommodation Student Village offers the Ilam Apartments, a self-catered apartment-style living in a safe and supportive student environment.
 Students are able to enjoy an independent, diverse student community.
 A set fee structure means no surprise bills throughout the year and hassle-free living.
 If you would prefer not to do your own cooking meal plans can be purchased.

 Fully-furnished single rooms with bed, desk, chair, bookshelf, wardrobe and a high-speed internet port.
 Students have their own room and share kitchen, bathroom and laundry facilities with other students.
 Single-sex apartments may be available.